pato7mx/Credit-Card-Risk-Analysis-Machine-Learning/README.md

 STATUS	Status	0: 1-29 days past due 1: 30-59 days past due 2: 60-89 days overdue 3: 90-119 days overdue 4: 120-149 days overdue 5: Overdue or bad debts, write-offs for more than 150 days C: paid off that month X: No loan for the month

 TARGET:	Target	Risk user are marked as '1', else are '0'

+✓ Description of how data was split into training and testing sets ✓ Explanation of model choice, including limitations and benefits ✓ Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)
+✓ Description of how model was trained (or retrained, if they are using an existing model)
+✓ Description and explanation of model’s confusion matrix, including final accuracy score

+The proposed Machine Learning model is:
+Suppervised - Neuronal Networks

+Code can be find in the machine learning folder

 ## Database